 Community Advisory Board

-WYPR's CAB members have begun a series of meetings between the WYPR news department and members of the community for the purpose of informing the news department about important issues in the community and the views of its citizens.
-This work has provided new connections to the community for the news department and lead directly to segments on Maryland Morning and other WYPR programs.
-This has also led to a series of meetings called Ascertainment where different organizations present to WYPR CAB, Board and volunteers to share what they are doing successfully in our communites.
-View those meetings.
+WYPR's CAB members have begun a series of meetings between the WYPR's news and programming departments and members of the community for the purpose of informing WYPR's content creators about important issues in the community and the views of its citizens.
+This work has provided new connections to the community for the news department and leads directly to segments on Midday and On The Record as well as other programs.
+This has also led to a series of outreach meetings called Community Conversations (also known as ascertainment) where different organizations present to WYPR staff, CAB, Board of Directors and volunteers to share what they are doing successfully in our communities.

 Community Advisory Board Purpose and Requirements

 Community Advisory Boards, like WYPR's CAB, are required to be formed pursuant to the federal law that established the Corporation for Public Broadcasting.
 The purpose of the CAB is to advise the station with respect to whether the programming and other policies of the station are meeting the specialized educational and cultural needs of the communities served by the station.
 The CAB is permitted to review the programming goals established by WYPR, the service provided by WYPR, and the significant policy decisions rendered by WYPR.
 The CAB may make non-binding recommendations to WYPR's management.

 CAB members are a volunteer group of interested citizens and listeners who are appointed by the WYPR Board of Directors.
 The CAB is required to meet at regular intervals.
 The CAB deliberates independently of station management and WYPR's Board of Directors.
 It determines its own agenda and elects its own leadership.

 CAB meetings begin at 6:00 PM and will be held virtually due to COVID19 until further notice.
 All meetings are open to the public.